jscoq/jscoq/README.md

 The goal of this project is to open new UI/interaction possibilites, and to improve the acessibility of the platform itself.

-Coq runs in the browser using the `js_of_ocaml` compiler, so no servers or external programs are needed.
-The current release provides a `jsCoq` JS object, so you can embed Coq in your particular javascript application.
+Coq 8.5 is compiled to javascript using `js_of_ocaml` compiler, no servers or external programs are needed.

-Chrome (>= 45) or Mozilla Firefox are required for now.
-Browsers' stack will tend to overflow when loading large plugins (that is, ssreflect), so we recommend starting Chrome with some extra stack
+jsCoq runs fine in Chrome (>= 45) or Mozilla Firefox.
+We recommend starting Chrome with:
-size:

 ```
 google-chrome --js-flags="--stack-size=65536"
 ```

-Unfortunately, it seems there is no way to increase stack size in Firefox.

-The IDE also runs in my old Galaxy Nexus, but it has some performance problems likely due to the Chrome version (44).
+The IDE also runs in my old Galaxy Nexus.

+*Important:* Plugin loading is still very slow, so be patient at `Require Import` time.
+*Important:* Libraries are fully qualified, so you need to do `Require Import Coq.List.Lists", etc...

+## API

+The current release provides a `jsCoq` javascript object, so you can embed Coq in your particular javascript application.

 ## Reporting Bugs ##